fuadreza/imin_printer/README.md

 # Imin Printer

-A flutter package to support command on Imin devices
+A Flutter package for easy integration with Imin POS devices.
+Supports advanced printer commands, LCD display management, and cash drawer operations for retail and POS apps.

 ## Support